AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-7.md

     type: "documentation"
     url: "https://nodejs.org/en/learn/asynchronous-work/event-loop-timers-and-nexttick"
     description: "Official docs comparing timers and microtasks in Node"
-  - title: "Node.js fs module"
+  - title: "Nodejs fs module"
     type: "documentation"
     url: "https://nodejs.org/api/fs.html"
-    description: "Asynchronous and synchronous file I/O APIs"
+    description: "Asynchronous and synchronous file I/O API"
 ---

 ![image.png](https://res.cloudinary.com/duojkrgue/image/upload/v1757930704/Portfolio/nodeJsCourse/7.png)

-In the last few sessions, we saw how Node.js code runs.
+In the last few sessions, we saw how Nodejs code runs.
 If something is synchronous, the V8 engine handles it; for asynchronous work, libuv steps in.
 Below is a compact example that mixes sync logs, network I/O, timers, and file reads so you can see the ordering clearly—and then we’ll explain why that order happens.

 Why this example: it shows that synchronous logs and function calls run immediately, while I/O and timers queue callbacks that run later through the event loop.